Matt-Boggs/Who-Works-Here/README.md

 ### Tests:
-To test the application, In the your CMD, Run: npm run test
+To test the application, Run: npm run test

 ### Questions:
 To contact the author of this repository, reach them via: